cofoundry-cms/Cofoundry.Plugins.Imaging.ImageSharp/README.md

 - Fully cross-platform
 - A commercial support model

-If you're using this library we'd recommend supporting their excellent library by buying a [licence](https://sixlabors.com/pricing) where possible.
+If you're using this plugin we'd recommend supporting their excellent library by buying a [licence](https://sixlabors.com/pricing) where possible.

 ## Configuration